endevver/mt-plugin-extratags/README.md

 ## `nice_size`

 Transforms an integer into a nicely formatted file size, automatically selecting kB, MB, GB, etc accordingly.
 You can pass in, as a value to the modifier, the precision you would like to use (expressed as the number of decimal places) for outputted number/file size.

 **Example**

     <$mt:AssetFileSize nice_size="2"$>

+## `n_words`

+A template tag modifier that transforms a string by eliminating all but the first N words from the text.
+The value passed to the modifier is the number of words to truncate to.
+If the value passed to the modifier is an ellipsis ("...") then a ellipsis will be added to the end of the truncated string if the truncated string does not end in a period (".").

+**Example**

+    <mt:section n_words="10"> Lorem ipsum dolor sit amet, consectetur
+    adipiscing elit.
+Quisque lorem mauris </mt:section>

+Returns: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Quisque lorem

+    <mt:section n_words="10"> Lorem ipsum dolor sit amet, consectetur
+    adipiscing elit.
+Quisque lorem mauris </mt:section>

+Returns: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Quisque lorem...

+    <mt:section n_words="10"> Lorem ipsum dolor sit amet, consectetur
+    adipiscing elit.
+Quisque lorem mauris </mt:section>

+Returns: Lorem ipsum dolor sit amet, consectetur adipiscing elit.

+## `encode_json`

+Escape a string to be used in a JSON object.

 <a name="functions"></a>